Student Assessment Policy

 4. Principles

-1. Student assessment will be designed to ensure that students have achieved the stated curricular learning outcomes and competency levels prescribed for a particular course and program.
+1. Student assessment will be designed to ensure that students have achieved the stated curricular learning outcomes and competency levels prescribed for a particular course in alignment with the principle of authentic assessment.

 5. Accountability and Compliance